+Travel Information Honduras.
 Planning on traveling Honduras?
-You will certainly need the best travel advisory to be able to enjoy freely and without worries on your next trip.
+The best travel advisory to be able to enjoy freely and without worries on your next trip.
 Find below the information you may need about this Central American country and enjoy the adventure.

 Its capital city is Tegucigalpa, founded in the 16th century as a Gold and Silver Mining Field.
 It is located in the Central District of the Francisco Morazán Department.
 It is surrounded by a ring of mountains with lush pine forests at an elevation of 3,200 feet (975 metres) above sea level, and it has a population in the urban area of 1,437,277 (2019).